 Hands-on, concrete learning

-Why is it important?
+Why does it matter?

 How to apply it at home